spatie/laravel-mailcoach-docs-old/docs/app/installation/upgrading.md

 ## Upgrading settings

-You could opt to re-enter your mailer settings in the mail configuration section.
+You should enter your mailer settings in the mail configuration section.
 You'll can find your old settings in the `mailConfiguration.json` of your old Mailcoach app.